 It is not always about learning things online and try to find a course in your locality about spoken English course.

-It will not only help you to learn English but it will also connect you with other people who are looking to learn English.
+It will not only help you to learn English, but it will also connect you with other people who are looking to learn English.
 So you can practice English speaking with them over mail/chat as well.

 6. Take Online Help

 Don’t consider any question as too silly.
-Still, if you aren’t comfortable asking, let Google be your friend and I am sure Google will surely have an answer to your question.
+Still, if you aren’t comfortable asking, let Google be your friend, and I am sure Google will surely have an answer to your question.

-7. It will Take Time
+7. It Takes Time

 If you are looking for a crash course where you can learn the English language over nite, remember this quote from Warren Buffett.